-- 7.139 To provide DRS with medical imaging: - 7.139.1 all relevant medical imaging must be listed by the parties in the application or reply, and, if an electronic copy is available, it must be included in the application or reply, - 7.139.2 the original medical image should not be lodged, and only a copy of the medical image or a report on the content of the medical imaging should be lodged, and - 7.139.3 the claimant should take the original medical imaging listed in the application or reply, whether in a physical or electronic format, to any relevant medical assessment examination. - 7.140 A medical assessor will consider any original medical imaging and accompanying reports that are taken to the examination, and: - 7.140.1 where the medical imaging or reports have not previously been included in the documentation supporting the application or reply and exchanged by the parties, the medical assessor will list the medical imaging in their certificate and attach a copy of any associated reports to their certificate, and - 7.140.2 the party in possession of the medical imaging will make those images, or an electronic version of those images, available to the other party to inspect on request.
+- 7.111 To provide DRS with medical imaging: - (a) all relevant medical imaging must be listed by the parties in the application or reply, and, if an electronic copy is available, it must be included in the application or reply - (b) the original medical image should not be lodged, and only a copy of the medical image or a report on the content of the medical imaging should be lodged - (c) the claimant should take the original medical imaging listed in the application or reply, whether in a physical or electronic format, to any relevant medical assessment examination. - 7.112 A medical assessor will consider any original medical imaging and accompanying reports that are taken to the examination, and: - (a) where the medical imaging or reports have not previously been included in the documentation supporting the application or reply and exchanged by the parties, the medical assessor will list the medical imaging in their certificate and attach a copy of any associated reports to their certificate - (b) the party in possession of the medical imaging will make those images, or an electronic version of those images, available to the other party to inspect on request.